 I saw you under the fig tree

-How could Jesus know that Nathanael was sitting under a fig tree when Philip approached him to introduce Jesus to him?
+How could Jesus know Nathanael was sitting under a fig tree when Philip approached him to introduce Jesus to him?
 That was also puzzling to Nathanael and facilitated his faith in the divine nature of Jesus.

-under the fig tree
+Under the fig tree

 The Son of God

 There can be only one as “the” Son of God.
-The Old Testament attributes “son of God” to the angels, the kings, the chosen ones, and the children of Israel (Catechism of the Catholic Church [CCC] #441).
+The Old Testament attributes “Son of God” to the angels, the kings, the chosen ones, and the children of Israel (Catechism of the Catholic Church [CCC] #441).
 They are creations of God and not sons in the strict sense.
-However, Jesus is the Son of God in eternity and share the essence of God and hence he is God.
-Besides recognizing Jesus as a Rabbi and the eternal king of Israel Nathanael acknowledged the divinity of Jesus.
+However, Jesus is the Son of God in eternity and shares the essence of God and hence he is God.
+Besides recognizing Jesus as a Rabbi and the eternal king of Israel, Nathanael acknowledged the divinity of Jesus.

 You are the King of Israel

-(50) Jesus answered and said to him, “Do you believe because I told you that I saw you under the fig tree?
-You will see greater things than this.”
+(50) But Jesus replied, “You believe because I said: ‘I saw you under the fig tree’?
+But you will see greater things than that.

 Jesus appreciated the first response of Nathanael professing his faith in Jesus as the Messiah when he heard the omniscient approach of Jesus.
 However, that was only a glimpse of what he was going to witness.
 Jesus promised Nathanael that he could expect more wonderful experiences in the future that he and others experienced later.

-You will see greater things than this.
+You will see greater things than this

-Nathanael, along with other apostles and the public, had listened to Jesus who was greater than Prophet Jonah.
-He converted the Ninevites after spending three days and nights in the belly of a whale (Mt 12:39-41).
+Nathanael, along with other apostles and the public, had listened to Jesus, who was greater than Prophet Jonah.
+He converted the Ninevites after spending three days and three nights in the belly of a whale (Mt 12:39-41).
 People heard Jesus’ teaching that surpassed the wisdom of King Solomon (Mt 12:42).
 Jesus performed more miracles than all the prophets of the Old Testament combined.
 His resurrection from the dead was the culmination of his miracles.

 Amen, amen, I say to you

-You will see the sky opened
+You will see the sky opened.

-The Bible speaks of three heavens distinguishable from the context.
+The Bible speaks of three heavens distinguishable from the context –

 The angels of God

-“Christ is the center of the angelic world” (CCC-331).
-At his second coming in glory all the angels will appear with him (Mt 25:31).
+“Christ is the centre of the angelic world” (CCC-331).
+At his second coming in glory, all the angels will appear with him (Mt 25:31).
 “For in him were created all things in heaven and on earth, the visible and the invisible, whether thrones or dominions or principalities or powers; all things were created through him and for him” (Col 1:16).
 The angels have been at the service of God and ministered his chosen ones throughout the history of salvation (CCC-332).

 The Son of Man

-Though Nathanael qualified Jesus as the Son of God, Jesus said of himself as “the Son of Man.”
+Though Nathanael qualified Jesus as the Son of God, Jesus said of himself as “the Son of Man”.
 The Hebrew phrase “the Son of Man” means a human being (Ezek 2:1).
 However, in Prophet Daniel’s vision, the same phrase (7:13) gained divine qualities because the Son of Man came with the clouds of heaven.
 Ordinary humans cannot travel in the clouds.
 Jesus chose this phrase for himself.
 So, it shows the human and divine nature of Jesus.